Every year, Book Week hits schools across Australia, and we all celebrate literature, illustration and storytelling

 There will be an opportunity for volunteers from the class to perform short scenarios on stage to demonstrate what they’ve learned.
 We can even get them into small groups to come up with a story to perform with the puppets.

 During one Book Week, we spent the entire week at Belmont State School teaching three puppetry classes a day.
-By the end of the week, all 1000 students from Prep to Grade 6 had learnt how to be a puppeteer in the Muppet style, and how to incorporate puppetry in their storytelling.
+By the end of the week, all 1000 students from Prep to Grade 6 had learnt how to be a puppeteer in the Muppet style, and how to incorporate puppetry into their storytelling.

 Whether held in the hall, the activities room, the school library or a classroom, these Book Week puppetry workshops are very hands on, informative and fun.